 Is Pain the Most Common Symptom of Fibromyalgia?

 Yes.
-Widespread pain is characteristic of more than 97%of patients with fibromyalgia.
+Widespread pain is characteristic of almost all people with fibromyalgia.
 In fact, pain is usually what forces a person with fibromyalgia to see his or her doctor.

 For some people with fibromyalgia, the pain comes and goes.
 The pain also seems to travel throughout the body.